 Masks can only be removed when seated at your table during the food and beverage service.

 Mandatory COVID-19 Vaccination for Contractors and Vendors Onsite

 Old Mill Toronto requires all guests, contractors, employees of contractors, and vendors (e.g., officiant, florists, photographers, videographers, planners, DJs, musicians, bakery, etc.) entering its premises to be fully vaccinated and provide proof of vaccination.
 Currently, “fully vaccinated” means that a person has received their second round of a two-dose COVID-19 vaccine, or a single dose of a one-dose COVID

 A Message from your Old Mill Toronto (Hospitality Inc).
 Team:

 We thank you for choosing our prestigious and beautiful property for your Event.
-We will endeavor to make your visit a positive and memorable one.
+We will endeavor to make your visit a safe, positive and memorable one.
 We appreciate your understanding during these challenging times – we are navigating in the best way we know through these unchartered waters – thank you for your trust and support.